jtangy95/HelloWorld/README.md

 $ git commit -m "Update README file" -m "Some description about change"
 ```

-Finally we should push those changes to Github server repository by `pull`
+Finally we should push those changes to Github server repository by `push`
 ```
 $ git push origin master
 ```